Preventive Controls Short Course - April 21-23, 2016 and April 27-29, 2017

 Iowa State University

-This three day Basic HACCP training is designed for people in the food industry desiring to understand and be trained in the HACCP system for manufacturing safe food.
-This is also for individuals who are starting to develop or implement HACCP plans and those who want to review the concepts and applications of HACCP or desire an updated understanding of the system.
+This three day Basic Preventive Controls training is designed for people in the food industry desiring to understand and be trained in the Food Safety system for manufacturing safe food.
+This course will meet the FDA FSMA regulations as an Approved Course under Food Safety Preventive Control Alliance (FSPCA).

-This course will be presented in a manner that will serve participants from the juice, meat, bread, fish, vegetable, and poultry industries, but the emphasis will be placed on non-meat commodity groups.
-This course will address food safety concerns for industries such as: canning, frozen meals, spices/bulk ingredients, cereals/pastas, fresh produce, dairy ingredients, bakery/snack foods, and food service (variance) along with an Advanced HACCP group.
+This course will be presented in a manner that will serve participants from ALL foods under FDA regulations.
+This course will address food safety concerns for industries such as: canning, frozen meals, spices/bulk ingredients, cereals/pastas, fresh produce, dairy ingredients, bakery/snack foods, and food service (variance).

 Payment method: Online only.
 VISA, MasterCard or Discover are accepted.